TomoChain slashing mechanism for network stability and performance

 Masternodes are selected to create blocks in a round-robin fashion.
 A maximum of 900 blocks are created within an epoch and there is a block created every two seconds.
 Masternodes are also responsible for verifying and signing blocks in order to finalize the blocks.
-Lazy masternodes might be eliminated by the token-holders through un-voting.
+Underperforming masternodes might be eliminated by the token-holders through un-voting.
 The incentives for token-holders to make voting and un-voting decisions are the rewards they can receive depending on the performance of their voted masternodes.

-To strengthen the systems security, TomoChain also proposes double validation and randomization techniques.
+To strengthen the system security, TomoChain also proposes double validation and randomization techniques.
 In double validation, when a masternode creates a block, this block must be verified by another masternode.
 The verifier is randomly selected among the remaining set of masternodes.
 The analysis of how security is strengthened by these techniques is not detailed in this article and readers are recommended to refer to TomoChain technical paper and this article for more information.

 Network instability and performance problem

 So, what is the problem here?
 Remember that TomoChain is a public blockchain that allows anyone to freely join and leave the network.
-Now let’s consider a situation where the network has some lazy masternodes.
-By lazy, I mean the masternode does not sign/verify any blocks during the entire epoch within which it is elected.
+Now let’s consider a situation where the network has some underperforming masternodes.
+By underperforming, I mean the masternode does not sign/verify any blocks during the entire epoch within which it is elected.
 Some reasons for this might be that the masternode does not have the correct TomoChain software or the masternode crashes due to the lack of e-maintenance and operation by the masternode owner.

-Lazy masternodes can dramatically decrease the performance of the whole network and cause network instability.
+Underperforming masternodes can dramatically decrease the performance of the whole network and cause network instability.
 In TomoChain’s current implementation, when a masternode fails to create a block on his turn, the whole network has to wait for 10 seconds of time-out before the next masternode in the round-robin takes its turn to create the next block.
-This means the whole network wastes m*10 seconds (m is the number of turns the lazy masternode is selected within an epoch to produce blocks).
+This means the whole network wastes m*10 seconds (m is the number of turns the underperforming masternode is selected within an epoch to produce blocks).

-To make the problem worse, if ¼ (or 37 masternodes) of the 150 masternodes are lazy, the total wasted time is 37 * 6 * 10 = 2220 seconds!
+To make the problem worse, if ¼ (or 37 masternodes) of the 150 masternodes are underperforming, the total wasted time is 37 * 6 * 10 = 2220 seconds!
 It’s longer than the duration of an epoch.
 That being said, if these 37 masternodes are not eliminated out of the network, the performance will be decreased by more than 50%!
-There is actually a worst case in which more than ¼ of the masternodes are lazy.
+There is actually a worst case in which more than ¼ of the masternodes are underperforming.
 In this case, no finality can be reached since there are not ¾ of the masternodes signing off blocks.
 This means all masternodes are just wasting resources but completing nothing.

-- The lazy masternodes have deposited such a significant amount of TOMO that even in the event of massively withdrawing votes previously dedicated to them, their deposited amount of TOMO is still sufficient to maintain them as top staked candidates.
+- The underperforming masternodes have deposited such a significant amount of TOMO that even in the event of massively withdrawing votes previously dedicated to them, their deposited amount of TOMO is still sufficient to maintain them as top staked candidates.